|Modern DCPDS Course Code||TBD|

 Academic Credit: Graduates of the program who complete a 15-to 20- page research paper on a topic related to the course are eligible to receive 3 graduate credits from the GW Elliott School of International Affairs, which may be applied toward a Master of International Policy and Practice degree (the Elliott School's 27-credit midcareer Master's degree program).

 For further information, go to the National Security Studies Program website at http://www.gwu.edu/~nssp/.

 Application packages(original plus a copy)will be forwarded through command channels, respective Army Command (ACOM), Army Service Component Command (ASCC), Direct Reporting Unit (DRU), or the Civilian Personnel Director for the Office of the Administrative Assistant to the Secretary to the Army (OAASA).
 The nomination suspense dates in this announcement are HQDA suspense dates.
 Please check with your local/command training manager for Army Command suspense dates so your application meets all local/command suspense deadline(s).
 Application packets received from individuals who do not meet ALL eligibility requirements by the designated HQDA deadline will be returned without action.
 Complete application packages (original and one copy) must be sent through command channels for forwarding to G37/TRV.
 Commands may send packets via regular mail or FedEx to to the following address:

 Department of the Army

-Nomination packets are vetted at HQDA.
-They will not be processed if they are incomplete, or applicant does not meet eligibility and/or course requirements and packets are then forwarded to George Washington University who has final selection authority.
+Nomination packets are reviewed/vetted by HQDA and will not be processed if they are incomplete, poorly written, or applicant does not meet eligibility and/or course requirements and packets are then forwarded to George Washington University who has final selection authority.
 The G-37 Training Directorate, Civilian Training and Leader Development Division will notify ACOMs/DRUs/ASSC/OAASA of selection results.
 George Washington University will also send acceptance notices directly to nominees.

 The ACTEDS Training Catalog